 D.J. also declared that any new properties the company developed would dedicate 50 percent or more to green space to promote a healthy environment.
 Both of these mandates are still followed by the company today.

 It makes sense, then, that a company dedicated to creating people-centered architecture was also a founding member of the U.S. Green Building Council (USGBC), and helped formulate LEED Certification guidelines.

-Herman Miller and the US Green Building Council
+Herman Miller and the U.S. Green Building Council

-The USGBC cited the GreenHouse as a model of what was possible and awarded it "Pioneer" status.
-The building today stands as proof that using green design can not only be aesthetically pleasing but also environmentally sound and financially beneficial to a company.
-Further confirmation came from the US Environmental Protection Agency, which funded a study that validated the GreenHouse's financial and environmental performance.
+The USGBC cited the GreenHouse as a model of what was possible, and awarded it "Pioneer" status.
+The building today stands as proof that using green design not only can be aesthetically pleasing but also environmentally sound and financially beneficial to a company.
+Further confirmation came from the U.S. Environmental Protection Agency, which funded a study that validated the GreenHouse's financial and environmental performance.
 In addition, the GreenHouse has received numerous awards for its attractive appearance.